12 of the best love songs from musicals for Valentine's Day

-"Shall We Dance?" is the first moment in Rodgers and Hammerstein’s The King and I when the King makes his feelings known for Anna, the British teacher brought to Siam to help modernise the country.
+"Shall We Dance?" is the first moment in Rodgers and Hammerstein's The King and I when the King makes his feelings known for Anna, the British teacher brought to Siam to help modernise the country.
 The musical was originally written for actress Gertrude Lawrence to play the lead part, however she passed away during the original Broadway run.
 In the 1956 film, Deborah Kerr played Anna opposite Yul Brynner King.
-The above version is performed by Ken Watanabe and Kelli O'Hara, who will appear in the musical at the London Palladium.
+The above version is performed by Ken Watanabe and Kelli O'Hara, who appeared in the musical at the London Palladium.

 Originally published on